sgago/thestudyguide/sysdesign/sysdesign.md

 Closing the connection, on the other hand, involves multiple round-trips.
 Additionally, if another connection might occur soon, it doesn't make sense to close the connection so it might stay open.

 #### Closing and the TIME_WAIT
 Sockets, and the resources they consume, do not immediately close.
-The enter a waiting state, where late arriving segments are dropped, so that they aren't considered part of a new connection.
+They enter a waiting state, where late arriving segments are dropped, so that they aren't considered part of a new connection.
 If you try to open and close many sockets (ports) in a tight loop, you can hit resource exhaustion on ports.

 #### Established connections and congestion control
 Once communication is started, the sender tries to avoid bombing the receiver with a ton of data.
 The receiver will shoot back it's buffer size to the sender, so that it doesn't get overwhelmed.
 TCP is rate-limited just like rate limiting on API key or IP address.